 Women in Horror Month: Sarah Adina Smith and The Midnight Swim

 The Midnight Swim (2014) - Found Footage Films Movie Poster (Found Footage Horror)February 2017 marks the 8th annual Women in Horror month, celebrating the women in front of and behind the cameras making great horror.
-Horror as a whole remains a genre dominated by male filmmakers and dogged by misconceptions that the genre is inherently misogynistic, with found footage faring much the same.
+Horror as a whole remains a genre dominated by male filmmakers and dogged by misconceptions that the genre is inherently misogynistic, with found footage faring much the same That is why here on Found Footage Critic, we’ll be taking this opportunity to spotlight a few of the female filmmakers putting their stamp on found footage.

 Indie filmmaker Sarah Adina Smith’s directorial debut The Midnight Swim (2014) in many ways breaks the mold when it comes to the expectations of the found footage genre.
 Rather than a straight-forward horror movie, The Midnight Swim presents a nuanced family drama woven through with threads of the supernatural, evoking both deep emotion and a creeping sense of dread.